MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/overview.md

 ## Field service roles

+The Field Service application provides tools for these key roles on your service team:

-**Customer service representatives** identify incoming requests and qualifies them as work orders requiring onsite visits.
-This role primarily uses the application via the web browser.
+**Customer service agents** triage incoming requests and determine when to create work orders for onsite visits.
+Agents primarily use the application through a web browser.

+**Service managers** track performance metrics and oversee service delivery, finding ways to increase efficiency and standardize processes.
+Service managers primarily use the application through a web browser.

-**Dispatchers** review and prepare work orders for scheduling, and assigns them to the most appropriate resources with scheduling tools such as the schedule board (manually), resource availability search (semi-automated), and resource scheduling optimization (fully automated).
-This role primarily uses the application via the web browser.
+**Dispatchers** review and schedule work orders, and assign them to resources on the schedule board, through resource availability search, and through a fully automated resource scheduling optimization add-in.
+Dispatchers primarily use the application through a web browser.

-**Field technicians** receive assigned work orders on the mobile application and travel to customer locations to perform maintenance and repairs.
-This role primarily uses the application via a mobile phone/tablet on iOS, Android, or Windows devices.
+**Field technicians** manage their assigned work orders using the mobile app on a phone or tablet, and perform maintenance and repairs onsite at customer locations.

-**Inventory managers** ensure field technicians have inventory to perform service calls, manage product returns and purchase new inventory.
-This role primarily uses the application via the web browser.
+**Inventory managers** ensure field technicians have what they need to complete their service calls.
+Inventory managers also handle product returns and purchase new inventory.
+Inventory managers primarily use the application through a web browser.

-**Service managers** track metrics regarding customer satisfaction and resource utilization and look for ways to promote standardization and efficiency.
-This role primarily uses the application via the web browser.

 ## Using Field Service